FoPt-workshop/FoPt-workshop.github.io/_pages/call_for_abstracts.md

 ---
 layout: page
 permalink: /cfp/
-title: call for papers
+title: Call for abstracts
 description: FoPt 2025 welcomes submissions in a single non-archival track
 nav: true
-nav_order: 3
+nav_order: 2
 ---

 The First Workshop on the Foundations of Post-training (FoPt 2025) invites submissions of abstracts addressing theoretical and empirical challenges in post-training, in a single non-archival track.
 Submitted abstracts can be up to one page long, and accepted abstracts will be presented as posters at the workshop.
-Authors are also allowed to submit, in lieu of an abstract, papers which have already appeared at a previous conference or published to Arxiv.
-The review process will be single-blind (non-anonymized submissions).
+Paper submissions are due on **Monday, May 19th, 2025** and notifications will tentatively be sent out on the 26th of May.

 The workshop solicits contributions addressing fundamental questions related to post-training in various levels of abstraction, including but not limited to the following topics of interest:

-1. Computational and statistical foundations of alignment
+1. **Computational and statistical foundations of alignment**
     - Fine-tuning algorithms
     - Inference-time methods
     - Interactions between pre-training and post-training
-2. Optimization landscape of post-training
+2. **Optimization landscape of post-training**
     - Stability of fine-tuning methods
     - Convergence guarantees
-3. New and old models of supervision
+3. **New and old models of supervision**
     - Alternative forms of feedback, such as comparisons and corrections
     - Offline vs interactive feedback
     - Demonstration or chain-of-thought design
-4. Guarantees for emerging learning paradigms
+4. **Guarantees for emerging learning paradigms**
     - Weak-to-strong generalization
     - Self-improvement and self-correction
     - Multi-agent learning
     - prompt or retrieval-based adaptation
-5. Novel frameworks and abstractions for post-training
+5. **Novel frameworks and abstractions for post-training**
     - Models for LLM reasoning abilities, such as chain-of-thought
     - Formalizations for new forms of generalization, e.g., in-context learning and length generalization
-6. Other topics
+6. **Other topics**
     - RL / bandits frameworks for LLM fine-tuning
     - Representational abilities of transformers
     - Theoretical foundations of LLMs

-Paper submissions are due on **Monday, May 19th, 2025** and notifications will tentatively be sent out on the 26th of May.

 ### Important dates
 (All dates are in 2025)